 One hour, once a month to pray for one church.
 Come and join us on the first the Monday in the month at 7.30 pm to pray for our church and community.

 A space to be.

 Sometimes it is good to be able to set aside a special place in which to pray.
 We invite you to use the chancel area on the left of the church as a prayer space.
 There is space to sit and reflect, and we will be suggesting some active ways of praying, often themed around the current preaching series.
-The church is open every morning 9am until 1pm and Tuesdays and Thursdays until 5pm.
+The church is open every day from 9am until 3pm except Thursdays.

 Eight years ago, 3 ladies dipped into their fabric stashes to make a prayer quilt together for a very special friend who was battling aggressive breast cancer.
 The end result had love and prayers in every stitch and we realised that we could use our God-given sewing talents to bring comfort and prayers to others.
 Since then St Stephens’ Prayer Quilt Ministry has made many cosy quilts, incorporating fabric recycled from cotton shirts, dresses, pyjamas and bed linen, for recipients all over the world, with personalised labels and prayers ‘tied’ by the St Stephens congregation into every one.
 If you know someone struggling with a life-changing event who would appreciate a prayer quilt, please speak to Donna or Jill to find out more.
 Alternatively please contact the church office.
 Donations of cotton fabric and money for supplies most welcome and we have some photographs from this ministry here and Jill talks about this ministry here.

 At St. Stephen’s we operate a ‘prayer chain’.
 This means that if somebody needs urgent prayer, a member of the chain can be informed, who will then pass the request on to the next person in the chain, and so on.
 This is a most effective way of getting as many people involved in the prayer focus as quickly as possible.